Reaverart/redux-callapi-middleware/README.md

 redux-callapi-middleware
 ====================
 Redux CallAPI Middleware to make API calls in generic and declarative way.
+Allows to batch multiple API calls and intercept responses.

 ## Contents